AlanSavio25/Address-Book-App/README.md

 # ADDRESS-BOOK

-An address book project created with the use of basic frontend technologies + Pug and SQLite.
+This is an address book web application that involves web technologies like SQLite and PUG.

-The app allows you to add addresses, and then edit and remove any (or all) of them.
-Once you add an address, an database file will be created to store all the data.
+The app allows you to add new addresses, and then edit and remove any (or all) of them.
+On adding a new address, an database file will be created to store all the data.
+This allows the data to persist after restarting all processes.

 # Usage